-University Senators/Committee Appointees < Vice Chairs < Chair of Undergraduate Caucus
+University Senators/Committee Appointees < Vice Chairs < Chair of the Undergraduate Caucus

 Other positions are multifarious, but pertain to certain departments or academic conduct.
 More information can be accessed here: https://usg.osu.edu/branches/shared_governance.

 Senior Staff are appointed by the President and Vice-President of USG after each new election.
-They are in charge of the broadest responsibilities in the organization, like overseeing all Issues Committees, overseeing all Operations Committees, advising the President and Vice-President, overseeing strategic communication with students, staff, and faculty in OSU, and so on.
+They are in charge of the broadest responsibilities in the organization, such as overseeing all Issues Committees, overseeing Operations Committees, advising the President and Vice-President, overseeing strategic communication with students, staff, and faculty in OSU, and so on.